Cast

 Daniel Noyola

-Bass Daniel Noyola from San Luis Potosí, Mexico is an ensemble member at the Bayerische Staatsoper in Munich, Germany.
+Daniel Noyola from San Luis Potosí, Mexico is an ensemble member at the Bayerische Staatsoper in Munich, Germany.
 There he has appeared as Pistola in Verdi’s Falstaff; as Zuñiga in Bizet’s Carmen and Truffaldino in Ariadne auf Naxos, among others.

 He recently finished his residency at the outstanding Houston Grand Opera Studio where he made his house debut as Colline in La Bohème and Masetto in Kasper Holten’s iconic production of Don Giovanni, as well as starring in the world premiere of El Milagro del Recuerdo by J. Martinez.